 The Snorkie is a bright little dog that is considered easy to train.
 Their love of praise, affection, and food can be used effectively in this regard.
 Make sure to take advantage of these traits!
 Starting training while they are still young is very important.
 The breed is quick to recognize commands and can learn tricks very swiftly.
 The best advice is to not bring a new puppy home unless you have a few days to spend with him, interact with him regularly, and be alert to signs of needing a bathroom break (this is particularly important because young puppies have little to no bladder control).
 Be careful not to scold or punish when accidents happen.
 Instead, focus on praise and be cognizant of the fact he will need to relieve himself at least every three hours during the night and after meals and/or drinking.
 Be ready for this level of commitment and set your little guy up to succeed in his potty training.
 Patience and persistence will be crucial to your success.
 It will pay off eventually and stick around long term.
 It’s also important to remember that focusing on negative reinforcement and punishment during these tender years is closer to abuse than training and will never yield the results that you crave.
 There’s huge a difference between establishing yourself as the alpha in the relationship with your pupper and making them fear you.

+For many dog breeds, weight and size can dictate so many crucial aspects of their care.
 The weight and height of Snorkies is directly related to lineage and is dependent on which of the two parents is predominant in the gene pool.
 Typically, the Schnauzer can weigh in at 20 pounds while Yorkies’ average a mere 5 pounds.
 For this reason, Snorkies weight will range between 5 to 15 pounds but they typically have a sturdier frame than the more fragile Yorkie.
 Similarly, Miniature Schnauzers can grow to be around 14 inches at the shoulders while Yorkies land at a mere 7 inches and Snorkies somewhere in between.

 Snorkies are both high spirited and tenacious.
 They can also prove to be rather stubborn.
 As mentioned earlier, training when they are young can help prevent your Snorkie pup from forming bad habits.
 Because they are hybrid dogs, they can inherit temperaments from either parent, or in some instances both parents.
 It’s impossible to predict exactly how this will turn out.
 With first generation hybrids, every puppy is different, even within the same litter.
 We have yet to learn about characteristic of second generation Snorkies, but if we judge by the hybrid’s initial personality, there’s a lot to look forward to.
 These pooches are almost unfairly lovable.